 - Cloud service

-The on-premises version of SysAid installs on Windows Server and Linux.
-You can get either of the SysAid plans on a 30-day free trial.
+Get SysAid as a SaaS package or download the software to run on Windows Server or Linux.
+You can get either of the SysAid planss on a 30-day free trial.

 InvGate Service Desk is an ITIL-compliant ITSM suite that is available on the Cloud or as on-premises software.
 The software can be installed on Windows and Mac OS.
 The ITIL guidance that went into the development of InvGate Service Desk covers Service Strategy, Service Design, Service Transition, and Service Operation.
 These guidelines produced the system’s incident management, problem management, change management, and request fulfillment software.